Karol-Witkowski/Karol-Witkowski/README.md

 - 💻 I’m currently working on my projects that are here.
 I also help with an e-commerce website
 - 📖 Now I’m focusing on Node.js
-- 🎯 I'm planning to learn MongoDB and Socket.IO within this year
+- 🎯 I'm planning to learn MEVN Stack
 - 🔭 Looking for a internship.
 I want to invest in my growth by working with professionals

 ## Languages and tools that I use